Taylor-McNeil/TutorialCrowdsaleToken/README.md

 <h1> TutorialCrowdsaleToken </h1>
 Author: Taylor McNeil

-This program was created in conjuction with a medium article: https://medium.com/crowdbotics/how-to-build-a-simple-capped-crowdsale-token-using-openzeppelin-library-part-1-2789ec642308. <br>
+This program was created in conjunction with a medium article: https://medium.com/crowdbotics/how-to-build-a-simple-capped-crowdsale-token-using-openzeppelin-library-part-1-2789ec642308. <br>
-The purpose was a to create a crowd sale token that had a minimum investment of 5 Ether and a maxiumum investment of 50 Ether. <br>
+The purpose was to create a crowd sale token that had a minimum investment of 5 Ether and a maximum investment of 50 Ether. <br>
 The program requires Truffle v.
 4.1.15 && Solidity 0.4.25. <br>
-Note: The second question was not answered for this assignment.<br>
+Note: The second question was not answered for this assignment. <br>

 <h2> Installation </h2>
 <ul>